Agos95/sportchemy/docs/content/docs/shortcodes/_index.md

   Additional style parameters for each `<img>` tag.
   To have a better results, the advice is to set max-height a bit lower than the resize option.
 - `id`, optional
-  Specific id for the table, useful for targetting the specifc table with CSS.
+  Specific id for the table, useful for targetting the specifc gallery with CSS.

 ### Example